Database-Augmented Query Representation for Information Retrieval: Abstract

 \section{Abstract}

-Information retrieval models that aim to search for the documents relevant to the given query have shown many successes, which have been applied to diverse tasks.
-However, the query provided by the user is oftentimes very short, which challenges the retrievers to correctly fetch relevant documents.
-To tackle this, existing studies have proposed expanding the query with a couple of additional (user-related) features related to the query.
-Yet, they may be suboptimal to effectively augment the query, though there is plenty of information available to augment it in a relational database.
-Motivated by this, we present a novel retrieval framework called Database-Augmented Query representation (DAQu), which augments the original query with various (query-related) metadata across multiple tables.
-In addition, as the number of features in the metadata can be very large and there is no order among them, we encode them with our graph-based set encoding strategy, which considers hierarchies of features in the database without order.
-We validate DAQu in diverse retrieval scenarios that can incorporate metadata from the relational database, demonstrating that ours significantly enhances overall retrieval performance, compared to existing query augmentation methods.
+Information retrieval models that aim to search for documents relevant to a query have shown multiple successes, which have been applied to diverse tasks.
+Yet, the query from the user is oftentimes short, which challenges the retrievers to correctly fetch relevant documents.
+To tackle this, previous studies have proposed expanding the query with a couple of additional (user-related) features related to it.
+However, they may be suboptimal to effectively augment the query, and there is plenty of other information available to augment it in a relational database.
+Motivated by this fact, we present a novel retrieval framework called Database-Augmented Query representation (DAQu), which augments the original query with various (query-related) metadata across multiple tables.
+In addition, as the number of features in the metadata can be very large and there is no order among them, we encode them with the graph-based set-encoding strategy, which considers hierarchies of features in the database without order.
+We validate our DAQu in diverse retrieval scenarios, demonstrating that it significantly enhances overall retrieval performance over relevant baselines.
+Our code is available at \url{https://github.com/starsuzi/DAQu}.